Balder execution mechanism

 Scenario `ServerDevice` <=> Setup `MyServerDevice1`

-now has 4 active variations that could be executed from the current point of view:
+In light of this fact, Variation4 and Variation6 cannot be executed and will be filtered out by Balder.
+Balder now has four active variations that could be executed from the current point of view:

 Variation1: